alphagov/govuk-import-export-prototype/guidance/exporting-luxury-goods-north-korea.markdown

 ## Syria

-The banned luxury goods are:
+The banned luxury goods for Syria are:

 - pure-bred horses
 - caviar and caviar substitutes; in the case of caviar substitutes, if the sales prices exceed EUR 20 per 100 grams